no-mood/ebpf-vulns/XDPs/xdp_synproxy/README.md

 xdp_synproxy_kern.c:509:10: warning: enumeration value 'FIREWALL_REDIRECT' not handled in switch [-Wswitch]
 ```

-**Exploitable:** **Potentially dangerous** - The missing FIREWALL_REDIRECT case creates undefined behavior when packets trigger that action.
+**Exploitable:** **Yes**, potentially dangerous - The missing FIREWALL_REDIRECT case creates undefined behavior when packets trigger that action.
 This can result in arbitrary return values, potentially causing legitimate traffic to be dropped or malicious traffic to pass through.

 *Signed-by: Giovanni Nicosia*